BMW E39-E60-E82-E90-F22-F30-G29 Series G.A.S. Monoballs Installation DIY

 IMPORTANT! – IMPORTANT! – IMPORTANT!

-If you are installing the GAS Monoball Kit into an E82 1M or E90 series M3, or any control arms that use this style of split rubber bushing, CLICK HERE to follow addition instructions pertaining to these control arms.
+If you are installing the GAS Monoball Kit into an E82 1M, E90 M3, F22 or F30 series, or G29/Supra or any control arms that use an aluminum skinned factory bushing, CLICK HERE to follow addition instructions pertaining to these control arms.

 Using the supplied Scotch-Brite pad, thoroughly clean the inside of the control arm bore.
 After the Scotch-Brite, clean the bore with brake cleaner or solvent.
 Clean the outside of the Monoball housing with solvent at this time as well.